 The key benefit of sowing F1 and F2 hybrids is the reliability of growth traits.
 This is especially valuable to commercial growers who have to produce foods for the supermarkets that match the high standards of shape, colour and taste demanded by consumers brainwashed into thinking a wonky parsnip isn’t acceptable.
 Of course the reliance on hybrids does mean that the overall seed gene pool declines as more and more growers use the same hybrids – as a consequence thousands of years of genetic diversity is lost because those other plants are gone and not producing regular viable seed.
 I imagine that the vegetable seed used by my grandfather and his father is long gone now.
 Some speculate that this is a big risk to food security from the perspective of future diseases or climatic changes (when genetic diversity might protect a plant species) or from relying on the hybrid parents owned by just a few large commercial seed companies.
 Do we want to live in that world?

-The BIG bonus with OP Seeds is that they can be saved from year to year without needing to open a seed catalogue or your wallet.
+The BIG bonus with Heirloom Seeds is that they can be saved from year to year without needing to open a seed catalogue or your wallet.
 The resulting seed will be diverse and this is probably OK if you’re growing for your own garden or allotment like me.
 If however you’re Farmer Giles you may not want Waitrose to reject 10% of your pumpkins because they’re the wrong shade of orange… and that comes at a cost.
 As a result you can see why a farmer might be inclined to favour the purchase of hybrid seed over OP seed; Farmer Giles is a businessman, he’s not as worried about long-term genetic diversity he’s more worried about paying the loan on his tractor next week.

-In summary when buying seeds it’s all a question of reliance – how much do you need to rely on your produce being exactly as per the photograph on the packet and how much do you want to rely on a few large seed companies to control the food supply of your children?
+In summary when buying seeds it’s all a question of reliance – how much do you need to rely on your produce being exactly as per the photograph on the packet and how much do you want to rely on a few large seed companies controlling the food supply of your children?
 Personally, as I’m sure you’ve gathered from my tone, I favour a more ethical approach – preferring to let nature give me a few little surprises each summer and for all of us to act as modern day seed and food guardians of the future.
-That’s not to say I don’t ever grow F1 hybrids of course, but I will opt for an OP seed variety where I can.
+That’s not to say I don’t ever grow F1 hybrids of course, but I will opt for an heirloom seed variety where I can.